marktoh/dota-drafter/README.md

 # Dota Drafter

-A tool to help you win your drafts
+A tool for recording Dota Drafts built with React, Supabase, and OpenDota API

 ## Table of Contents